bullgit/shitclick/README.md

 - Add more upgrades before public release
 - Replace compass with gulp.js for SASS and Coffee precompiling
 - Prevent collecting cookies when app is closed
-- Add favicon for desktop mode
 - Increase auto-collecting speed

 ### Changelog

 - **v0.1.1-a** (27 Aug.
 2014):
+  - Added favicon for desktop mode
   - New upgrade price calculation
   - Format number output
   - Add current shit amount to `title` for desktop mode